Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Texans stats and trends

-- This season, the Texans have an against-the-spread record of 5-7 in their 12 games as an underdog of 3.5 points or more.
+- Houston has played 13 games, with five wins against the spread.

+- The Texans have been underdogs by 3.5 points or more 12 times this year and are 5-7 ATS in those contests.

-- Houston's games this season have gone over the point total in 38.5% of its opportunities (five times in 13 games with a set point total).
+- Houston's games this season have hit the over in 38.5% of its opportunities (five times in 13 games with a set point total).

-- Houston is 2-1 against the spread and 1-2 overall when the team picks up more than 357.2 yards.
+- Houston is 2-1 against the spread and 1-2 overall when the team totals more than 357.2 yards.

 - The Texans have turned the ball over 20 times this season, 14 more turnovers than the Jaguars have forced (6).